-The Excel template files have the .xslm suffix, indicating they contain macros.
+The Excel template files have the .xslx suffix.
 Copy these files to your favorite working folder.
 You can also rename them, if you wish.
 Always work on these copies to avoid losing data when updating the medplot package.
 The versions in the exdata folder get overwritten at each medplot package update.

 General usage instructions

-When you open one of the files for the first time, you will probably get a security warning that some active features of the files are disabled.